Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Unfortunately, like many humans, lots of dogs suffer from some level of lactose intolerance.

-This common condition means that a creature has an absence of the enzyme which breaks down milk sugars, or lactose.
-Without this enzyme, undigested lactose builds up in the intestines and can cause vomiting and diarrhea.
+This common condition means that a creature lacks the enzyme that breaks down milk sugars, or lactose.
+Without this enzyme, undigested lactose ferments in the intestines and can cause vomiting and diarrhea.

 Mac and cheese is also usually made with a variety of wheat pasta.
-Though it is less common than dairy, dogs can also have gluten intolerances with similarly uncomfortable results.
+Though it is rare, some dogs can also have gluten intolerances or sensitivities, with similarly uncomfortable results.

-It is also pertinent to note that the quality of that pasta varies wildly based on whether it is store-bought or handmade.
-Some canines have more trouble digesting wheat products that have been bleached and highly processed, regardless of whether there is a true gluten allergy.
+It is also pertinent to note that the quality of the pasta varies wildly based on whether it is store-bought or handmade.
+Some canines have more trouble digesting wheat products that have been bleached and highly processed, regardless of whether there is a true gluten allergy, while other dogs are sensitive to gluten no matter the presentation.

-Symptoms connected to canine gluten intolerant or gluten allergies include:
+Signs connected to canine gluten intolerance, sensitivities, or allergies include:

 • Diarrhea